Upcoming Events Upcoming Events

 The Geological Survey of India monitors the activities of the volcanoes and conducts research to identify hazards and potentials of the volcanic deposits.
 Volcanoes have the potential to produce fertile soil and active volcanoes can be harnessed to produce geothermal energy.
 Many metals such as gold, copper, lead and zinc are associated with magma.

-List of Volcanoes in India in 2024
+List of Volcanoes in India

 Name Elevation (meters) Elevation (feet) Coordinates Location Last Eruption Type State